-Changes and revolutionary ferment in Chinese Turkistan-Recent improvement in the situation-Factors which have contributed to the restoration of Chinese rule-Russian influence in Sinkiang-Confused outlook-Anti-British propaganda-British interests and policy in Chinese Turkistan-Fascination of the Central Asian highlands.
+Changes and revolutionary ferment in Chinese Turkistan-Recent improvement in the situation-Factors which have contributed to the restoration of Chinese rule-Russian influence in Sinkiang-Confused outlook- Anti-British propaganda-British interests and policy in Chinese Turkistan-Fascination of the Central Asian highlands.

-Chinese Turkistan was formerly the happy hunting-ground of big-game hunter, explorer and archæologist.
+CHINESE TURKISTAN was formerly the happy huntingground of big-game hunter, explorer and archæologist.
 But, with the arrival of inevitable change, it is no longer so.
 Gone is the old orderly Sinkiang, with its venerable Chinese Ambans, peaceful, submissive Turki peasants, and ragged, opium-sodden Chinese soldiery; a quiet and attractive backwater in the stream of human life.
 And, with the disappearance of the old Sinkiang, gone are the days of pleasant, easy wanderings in Chinese Turkistan.

 The changes in Sinkiang have been evolutionary, as well as revolutionary.
 For they are changes common to the greater part of Asia.
-Thirty years ago China, like the Sinkiang of Yang Tseng-hsin,2 was an orderly country of dignified mandarins, where the foreigner (unless he were unfortunate enough to be killed in a wave of uncontrollable anti-foreign frenzy) was treated as a superior being, an untouchable demi-god from another world.
+Thirty years ago China, like the Sinkiang of Yang Tseng-hsin, was an orderly country of dignified mandarins, where the foreigner (unless he were unfortunate enough to be killed in a wave of uncontrollable anti-foreign frenzy) was treated as a superior being, an untouch-

+Local Mongol-Turki name for the Chinese magistrates of Sinkiang; more commonly known as applied to the Chinese residents in Tibet and Mongolia under the old Imperial régime.
+The Governor of Sinkiang from 1911 to 1928. able demi-god from another world.
 Now China is seething with the ferment of awakened Asia, and the Chinese Government and people, struggling to assert themselves against the slights and insults, real and imaginary, of Japan, Europe and America, are chauvinistic, suspicious, jealous and ill at ease.